 In 2006, Amazon launched Amazon Web Services (AWS), a cloud computing platform that allowed businesses and individuals to access computing resources over the internet.
 AWS was the first cloud platform to offer on-demand computing resources, allowing businesses to scale up or down as needed, without having to invest in expensive hardware or software.
 AWS quickly gained popularity, and other cloud providers, such as Microsoft and Google, followed suit.
 Today, cloud computing has become a ubiquitous technology, with businesses of all sizes using it to power their operations.

-We’re now starting to see the ‘super cloud’ or ‘cloud +1’ which sits above the cloud, offering businesses a ready-to-go system; a one-stop-shop as it were.
-This will need an easy to use visual front-end so that users can assemble cloud ‘building blocks’ for a total solution.
+We’re already starting to see the emergence of the “super cloud” or “cloud +1,” which sits above the cloud, offering businesses a ready-to-go system.
+This new cloud architecture will need an easy-to-use visual front-end so that users can assemble cloud “building blocks” for a total solution.

 The financial industry has traditionally been slow to adopt cloud technology.
 However, this is changing rapidly.
 In a Cloud Security Alliance survey last year, 61% of respondents admitted that a cloud strategy is only in the formative stages within their organization.